-Treatment for vulvar cancer usually involves surgery or radiation.
-You might also have chemotherapy and/or radiation therapy either before surgery (neoadjuvant) to shrink the cancer for the best surgical outcome or after (adjuvant) surgery to kill cancer cells beyond your vulva.
+Treatment for vulvar cancer usually involves surgery and/or radiation.
+You might also have chemotherapy and/or radiation therapy either before surgery (neoadjuvant) to shrink the cancer for the best surgical outcome or after (adjuvant) surgery to kill cancer cells beyond the vulva.

-Your personal care team will work with you to design a treatment plan that is best for your general health, the size, and stage of your cancer.
-Our goal is to give you the most advanced treatments with the least harmful impact on your body.
+Your personal care team will work with you to design a treatment plan that is best for your general health, the size, and stage of the cancer.
+Our goal is to give you the most advanced treatments with the least harmful impact on the body.

 Surgery for vulvar cancer can be delicate or complex.
 Gynecologic oncologists are the best surgeons for vulvar cancer.
 Our surgeons at the Center for Advanced Gynecologic and Pelvic Surgery at Columbia University are world-renowned specialists from several disciplines who undertake the most complex surgeries as a team.

 - Partial vulvectomy.
 A procedure that removes the cancer.

 - Inguinal or pelvic lymph node dissection.
 A procedure that removes the lymph nodes if cancer has spread.
 Also, a procedure called sentinel lymph node biopsy is often performed to remove only those lymph nodes at greatest risk for cancer.

 Radiation therapy uses high-energy X-rays to destroy cancer cells.
 Radiation therapy may be part of your treatment plan based on the tumor size, extent, and location.
 If your doctors determine you are not a candidate for surgery, radiation is usually delivered in combination with chemotherapy with the goal of destroying tumor cells while preserving urinary and bowel function.
 Your radiation oncologist, who is part of your personal care team, will design an optimal treatment plan for you for the best possible results.